 Up side.
 You're married to the person you love, and all insurance, benefits, ID cards, DEERS, etc is taken care of.
 And we have some time to plan the BIG EVENT when you return.

 I perform marriages for military couples, and am proud to do so.
-Whether at Elizabeth City, Cherry Point, Camp Lejeune, New River, Seymour Johnson, Fort Bragg, or any of the Coast Guard stations, I'll be there for you.
+Whether at Elizabeth City, Cherry Point, Camp Lejeune, New River, Seymour Johnson, Fort Bragg, or any of the bases or stations, I'll be there for you.

 You have enough things to stress over.
 Let someone who's been there before you ease the stress of marrying or committing to your special someone before the ink on the PCS, TAD, TDY, or deployment orders is dry.